-John M. Carey is the Wentworth Professor in the Social Sciences at Dartmouth College, where he was chair of the Department of Government from 2009–2015 and currently serves as a member of the steering committee of the Program in Quantitative Social Science.
-His research focuses on the design of democratic institutions.
-His books include Legislative Voting & Accountability (Cambridge 2009) and Presidents & Assemblies (Cambridge 1992, with Matthew Shugart).
+John M. Carey is the Wentworth Professor in the Social Sciences at Dartmouth College, where he also serves as Associate Dean of Faculty for the Social Sciences.
+His research focuses on representation and democratic institutions.
+His books include Campus Diversity: The Hidden Consensus (Cambridge 2019), Legislative Voting and Accountability (Cambridge 2009) and Presidents and Assemblies (Cambridge 1992).
 He is a member of the American Academy of Arts and Sciences.

 Gretchen Helmke is Professor and Chair of Political Science at the University of Rochester.
 Helmke’s research focuses on Latin America, political instability, and the rule of law.
 Her most recent book is Institutions on the Edge: The Origins and Consequences of Inter-Branch Crises in Latin America (Cambridge 2017).
 She has been a visiting scholar at the Kellogg Institute at the University of Notre Dame, the Weatherhead Center for International and Area Studies at Harvard University, and the Woodrow Wilson International Center for Scholars in Washington D.C.

-Brendan Nyhan is Professor of Government at Dartmouth College and a member of the steering committee of the Program in Quantitative Social Science.
+Brendan Nyhan is Professor of Government at Dartmouth College.
 Nyhan’s research, which focuses on misperceptions about politics and health care, has been published in journals including the American Journal of Political Science, British Journal of Political Science, Journal of Politics, Medical Care, Pediatrics, Political Analysis, Political Behavior, Political Psychology, Social Networks, and Vaccine.
 He is a contributor to The Upshot at The New York Times.

-Susan C. Stokes is the John S. Saden Professor of Political Science, Yale University, was chair of the Yale Political Science Department, President of the American Political Science Association’s Comparative Politics section, and a Vice President of APSA.
+Susan C. Stokes is the Tiffany and Margaret Blake Distinguished Service Professor of Political Science and Director of the Program on Democracy at the University of Chicago.
+She was previously chair of the Yale Political Science Department, President of the American Political Science Association’s Comparative Politics section, and a Vice President of APSA.
 She is a member of the American Academy of Arts and Sciences.
 She has published books and articles about democratization, democratic accountability, economic reforms in Latin America, social movements and police responses in new democracies.

 Bright Line Watch Researchers